isabella232/the-nautigal/README.md

 # The Nautigal

-Inspired by the hand lettering design for a friend’s yacht, this contemporary script style, TheNautiGal is sexy yet formal with beautiful connectors.
+Inspired by the hand lettering design for a friend’s yacht, this contemporary script style, The Nautigal is fluid yet formal with beautiful connectors.

 ![Sample Image](Documentation/image1.png)